dpchamps/type-theory/TAPL/chap-3.md

 In general, describes the language.
 Syntax can be defined in several ways, BNF grammars, inductively via terms of a powerset, or inference rules, or concretely via set operations.

+--

+_stuckness_

+A closed term is "stuck", if it is in normal form but not a value.